RvidalSt4rtend/Cyber-Scripts/README.md

-# Scripts for Cibersecurity and CTF's
+# Scripts for Cybersecurity and CTF's